9:20pm PT by Rick Porter

 Arrow (The CW)

-Joining Supernatural in airing a final season on The CW in 2019-20 is Arrow, which will have a shortened, 10-episode eighth season.
+Joining Supernatural in airing a final season on The CW in 2020 is Arrow, which will have a shortened, 10-episode eighth season.
 The show starring Stephen Amell kickstarted the network's shared DC Comics universe, which now encompasses five shows — including newcomer Batwoman — all executive produced by Greg Berlanti.
 A sixth DC/Berlanti series, Black Lightning, also airs on The CW but isn't part of the Arrowverse.
 The series finale of Arrow airs Jan.
 28.

 Future Man (Hulu)